 Add e Remove Tabs, where you can decide the text of the Call to Action that you would like to show on the button.
 It. could also be accompanied by an icon.

 Can remove: you can decide if the user can remove the posts from his preferred after he added them.
 Otherwise, the button will be disabled and maintained only for notification that the current Post is in his list.

-Ajax: when the Add e Remove action takes place, you will not need to reload the page.
+Note: Ajax is now set by default so that when the Add or Remove action takes place, you will not need to reload the page.

 A basilar setting to customize your button.

-If you choose User as Scope, it will work for NON logged user in two modalities:
+If you choose User as Scope, it will work for NON logged users in two modalities: